Every year, as medical students prep for STEP 1 with First Aid for the they use Picmonic to increase retention for high yield topics as they go.

 Picmonic helps students get the most value out of First Aid, by making it easy to review high yield facts and commit them to long term memory as they study.
-The Picmonic First Aid 2020 Playlist is hot off the digital presses covering over 1,200 topics that follows First Aid for the USMLE Step 1 2020 page by page, to help you increase those final exam scores, and ultimately crush Step 1.
+The Picmonic First Aid 2021 Playlist is hot off the digital presses covering over 1,600 topics that follows First Aid for the Step 1 2021 page by page, to help you increase those final exam scores, and ultimately crush Step 1.

-Over 750,000 students from more than 200 medical schools use Picmonic and First Aid together, to help them with final exams and Step 1 preparation.
+Over a million students from hundreds of medical schools use Picmonic and First Aid together, to help them with final exams and Step 1 preparation.
 Many of our devoted students have contacted us to let us know exactly how they study with Picmonic and First Aid.
 We thought these were great suggestions and we want to share them with you!

-Use stickers (small stars or make your own!) and put them by each associated topic in First Aid.
-Do this before you even go through all of the Picmonic cards so you know when to login and check out a particular topic.
+Use stickers (small stars, or really anything small will work!) and put them by each associated topic in First Aid.
+Do this before you even go through all of the Picmonic videos so you know when to login and check out a particular topic.

-When studying with First Aid, test your memory of the associated Picmonic image.
+When studying with First Aid, test your memory of the associated Picmonic video by quizzing yourself on it.
 If you’re still struggling with it, bookmark the topic in the Picmonic learning system so you know to spend more time on it later (there’s a Playlist with all your bookmarked Picmonics).

 If a particular fact within a topic in First Aid is giving you trouble, don’t worry.
 When you use the Picmonic quiz, the facts are added to your Spaced Repetition Queue.
-Our smart quizzing algorithm will make sure you are quizzed on them at the exact right time to maximize your long term memory (based on your % accuracy, a time delay, and other factors).
+Our smart quizzing algorithm will make sure you are quizzed on them at the exact right time to maximize your long term memory (based on your % accuracy, how long it’s been since you last answered a quiz question on that fact, and other factors).

 Annotate, annotate, annotate.
 Make notes or draw pictures related to Picmonic to help you draw connections to each topic later when you’re flipping through pages.
 In Picmonic, you can even add your own custom facts to any topic in case there’s some additional details you’d like to recall.